CASA Advocates: Working to Give Children a Voice in Court

 A CASA advocate is a Court Appointed Special Advocate who receives training and volunteers their time to investigate and report on the best interests of a child.
 In tough custody cases, parents are often unable to focus on the needs of their children.
 Many of these children are so young they cannot speak for themselves.
 CASAs give these children a voice in court by focusing on the needs of the child and striving to strengthen parenting skills and family relationships.
-Advocates come from all walks of life and must go through state mandated training prior to being assigned a case.

 Once the investigation is complete, the CASA advocate writes a report describing the following:

 - Issues assigned to CASA by the court

 - Description of each person’s interview